avramidis/sodecl/README.md

 Current interfaces:

-1. MATLAB script interface (no mex interface - there is an issue with Intel Threading Building Blocks when calling OpenCL for an Intel OpenCL device).
+1. MATLAB script interface.

 Future work:

 1. MATLAB mex interface.
+There is an issue with Intel Threading Building Blocks when calling OpenCL for an Intel OpenCL device.
+However, the latest MATLAB version (R2016a) seems not to have this issue.
 2. More ODE solvers.
 3. Variable step ODE solvers.
 4. Benchmarks.